shatha003/ITNE352_-project/README.md

 Table of Contents:
-Requirements
+-Requirements
-How to Run
+-How to Run
-The Scripts
+-The Scripts
-Additional Concepts
+-Additional Concepts
-Acknowledgments
+-Acknowledgments
-Conclusion
+-Conclusion

 ----------